Ninetalesgh/dndcampaign/vault/dm/session_notes/oneshot_may_2025.md

     Symbol: Wave curling left and right
     Vibe: A violent, tempestuous goddess who demands tribute or brings death at sea.
 Most feared sea deity.

 **Captain Jareth Carr** - Mad-Eye "Glass"
   - Known as Glass because he's painfully honest and the worst liar anyone will have ever met.
   - He has a cracked glass eye.

+**Evelyn Marrowind** - The captured imperial mariner
+  - Bloody from beatings.

 # Introduction